d-ailin/CLIP-Guided-Decoding/readme.md

 ### For Evaluation
 Note that MySQL and Java are required in evaluation as package pycocoevalcap's requirements.

+The COCO samples we tested can be accessed via [link](https://drive.google.com/drive/folders/1r-zZPRRJSv6yoHBzpElGMB3fyALSwNpa?usp=sharing).
+The json files contains generated responses (with top-k sampling here) with different random seeds.
+The mscoco id is "image_id" for each item in the json file.

 #### COCO Data Structure
 Download data from [here](https://cocodataset.org/#download).
 You could organize the downloaded data like: